 By caching store and site content, you make it easier for that same content to be delivered to other browsers.
 While page and content caches do help a lot with ensuring speedy and reliable page delivery, they can also present some other challenges.

-If you're getting a "cache duration exceeded" error in SKULabs, that means SKULabs is getting old, cached order data from your store's server or API.
-This can be detrimental to your fulfillment process, since SKULabs isn't able to provide you with up-to-date order info.
+If you're getting a "cache duration exceeded" error in SKULabs, this means your store's server or API is returning old order data.
+This can be detrimental to your fulfillment process, since SKULabs will be unable to see new orders for long periods of time while the result is cached.

 How to resolve the error